Yegberink/cmfoundation/content/en/_index.md

           filters:
             brightness:
         position: right
-      content: Pietje Puck "I am so happy with the opportunity the CM foundation has given me"
+      content: Huang Qian Hui "The Conservatorium Maastricht Foundation has provided me with the opportunity to participate in competitions."
       title:
       link:
         icon: